JWT Decoder

 API Authorization

-JWTs carry authorization information allowing APIs to determine what resources a user can access without database lookups.
+JWTs carry authorization information (roles, permissions, scopes) allowing REST APIs and GraphQL endpoints to determine what resources a user can access without database lookups on every request.

 Features: